The Cathedral in Florence at sunset

 Planning one day in Florence can feel overwhelming given the city’s incredible wealth of Renaissance art, stunning architecture, and world-famous attractions.

-I’ll be honest, I have a complicated relationship with this Italian gem.
-Florence’s popularity draws massive crowds that can turn sightseeing into a stressful experience, but the city’s unparalleled artistic treasures make it absolutely worth navigating.
+I’ll be honest, I have a complicated relationship with this Italian city.
+Florence’s popularity draws massive crowds that can turn sightseeing into a stressful experience, but the city’s unparalleled artistic treasures make it absolutely worth it.

-My strategy?
-I stayed in the peaceful neighboring city of Bologna and took a day trip.
-It was one of the best decisions I made for maintaining my sanity while still soaking up Florence’s magic.
+So, instead of staying there, I opted for staying in the peaceful neighboring city of Bologna and took a day trip to Florence.
+It was one of the best decisions I made.

-The city houses some of the world’s most famous artworks, from Michelangelo’s David to Botticelli’s Birth of Venus, all within walking distance of each other.
+In the city you can find some of the world’s most famous artworks, from Michelangelo’s David to Botticelli’s Birth of Venus.
+AND they are all within walking distance of each other.

-This itinerary is designed for adult travelers, whether you’re exploring solo, as a couple, or with friends.
-However, I’ve included a special family-friendly section at the end with activities that will keep both adults and children engaged, because Florence’s wonders can be appreciated by visitors of all ages with the right approach.
+This itinerary was designed for adult travelers; however, I’ve included a special family-friendly section at the end, with activities that will keep both adults and children engaged.

 This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 I only recommend brands that I use and trust!
 Please see full disclosure here.